Skip to main content

 Import dynamic files from an SFTP server

-For example, to match the filename datafeed-adfc3424.csv, set the filename in the Dynamic SFTP Download data source to datafeed-{?}.
+For example, to match the filename datafeed-adfc3424.csv, enter datafeed-{?} in Filename.

 To add a prefix to the names of attributes that the Dynamic SFTP Download data source imports into Productsup, follow these steps: